la2050/archive/_organizations/national-park-foundation.md

     - 'http://maker.good.is/myla2050play2015/projects/everykidinapark.html'
   year_submitted:
     - '2015'
-  org_summary:
-    - >-
-      NPF directly supports America’s 408 national parks through projects that protect natural and cultural resources; connect all Americans with their national parks; and inspire lifelong engagement with the next generation of national park stewards.
 title: National Park Foundation
-uri: /organizations/national-park-foundation/
 extrapolated_project_ids:
   - '5102217'
 project_titles_from_extrapolated_project_ids:
-  - Every Kid in a Park in Los Angeles
-project_titles:
-  - Every Kid in a Park in Los Angeles
-project_titles_from_project_ids:
   - Every Kid in a Park in Los Angeles
 original_project_titles:
   - Every Kid in a Park in Los Angeles